Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: Also check out our Hon Valutask Low Back Task Chair review.

 The HON Exposure mesh task chair is a solid product that banks on being comfortable rather than being snazzy.
-Not only does it have oodles of different settings, it’s going to be good on your back with its lumbar support, above all.
+Not only does it have oodles of different settings, but it’s also going to be good on your back with its lumbar support, above all.
 While it doesn’t come with a headrest, that can be solved with a cheap memory foam pillow if you’re strapped for cash.
 Even without the pillow, you’re getting one comfortable office chair.